Eli Alon

 Eli Alon (אלי אלון; born 1945 in Tel Aviv) is an anesthesiologist who specialises in pain therapy.

 Biography

 Eli Alon holds a Medical degree from the University of Milan since 1972.
 He completed his residency in anesthesiology at the University of Milan and the University Hospital Zurich and a clinical research fellowship at the University of California, San Francisco.

-He was a physician in military service in Israel and chairman of anesthesiology at Ospedale Regionale di Lugano where he founded the first school for nurse anesthetists and he was the first president of the anesthesiologists in the Canton Ticino.
+He was chairman of anesthesiology at Ospedale Regionale di Lugano.
+He was the president of the anesthesiologists in the Canton Ticino.

-Since 1991 he is chief of an interdisciplinary pain clinic in Zurich and consultant in pain management at the University Hospital Zurich.
+He was chief of an interdisciplinary pain clinic in Zurich and consultant in pain management at the University Hospital Zurich.

-Alon's fields of research and investigation are obstetric anesthesia, patient-controlled analgesia, regional anesthesia, and chronic pain management.
-He was President of the Swiss Pain Society SPS 2005-2008 and Board Member 1999–2011, where he is still chairing the yearly advanced training course in pain management.
-He was Editor of the European Journal of Pain, Acta Anaesthesiologica Helvetica, International Monitor of Regional Anesthesia, Obstetric Anesthesia Digest and Der Schmerz.
+Alon's fields of research and investigation are obstetric anesthesia and chronic pain management.
+He was President of the Swiss Pain Society SPS.
+He was Editor of the European Journal of Pain, Acta Anaesthesiologica Helvetica, International Monitor of Regional Anesthesia, and Obstetric Anesthesia Digest.

-Eli Alon lives in Zurich, Switzerland.
-He is married, has two children and four grandchildren.
+Eli Alon is based in Zurich, Switzerland.